 Executive Legal Secretary Training and Education Program Overviews

-Students enrolled in a legal secretary certificate program develop an understanding of the U.S. legal process as well as build their secretarial skills.
-They study legal terminology, legal ethics, filing procedures, billing procedures, legal research processes, legal document preparation and more.
+Students enrolled in a legal secretary certificate program develop an understanding of the U.S. legal process, as well as build their secretarial skills.
+They study legal terminology, legal ethics, filing and billing procedures, legal research processes, legal document preparation, and more.
 They have the option of earning a legal secretary certification.

-Many legal secretary certificate programs offer courses covering both the legal background information and practical office skills needed to gain employment in the field.
+Many legal secretary certificate programs offer courses that cover both the legal background and practical office skills needed for employment.
 Some specific topics covered include:

 - U.S. court systems